-- The proposal would prohibit an ILC from becoming a subsidiary of a Covered Company unless the Covered Company enters into a written agreement with the FDIC and the subsidiary ILC containing eight specified commitments and such other written agreements, commitments or restrictions as the FDIC deems appropriate, including, but not limited to, a contingency plan. - If multiple Covered Companies control the ILC, each Covered Company would be required to execute a written agreement. - The FDIC would also have sole discretion to condition its grant of deposit insurance, issuance of a non-objection to a change in control, or approval of a merger on an individual who is a controlling shareholder of a Covered Company joining as a party to any written agreement required under the proposal. - The FDIC stated in the preamble that, in such cases, the individual controlling shareholder "would be required to cause the Covered Company to fulfill its obligations under the written agreement, through voting his or her shares, or otherwise." - The eight commitments require the Covered Company to: - (1) Submit to the FDIC an initial listing of all of the Covered Company's subsidiaries and update that list annually; - (2) Consent to the examination by the FDIC of the Covered Company and each of its subsidiaries to permit the FDIC to assess compliance with the provisions of any written agreement, commitment, or condition imposed; the FDIA or any other federal law for which the FDIC has specific enforcement jurisdiction against the Covered Company or subsidiary; and all relevant laws and regulations; - (3) Submit to the FDIC an annual report describing the Covered Company's operations and activities, in the form and manner prescribed by the FDIC, and such other reports as may be requested by the FDIC as to the Covered Company's: - financial condition; - systems for identifying, measuring, monitoring, and controlling financial and operational risks; - transactions with depository institution subsidiaries of the Covered Company; and - compliance with applicable provisions of the FDIA and any other law or regulation. - (4) Maintain such records as the FDIC may deem necessary to assess the risks to the subsidiary ILC or to the Deposit Insurance Fund; - (5) Cause an independent audit of each subsidiary ILC to be performed annually; - (6) Limit the Covered Company's direct or indirect representation on the board of directors of the subsidiary ILC to no more than 25% of the members of the board in the aggregate, with corresponding limitations for ILCs organized as LLCs;
+- The final rule prohibits an ILC from becoming a subsidiary of a Covered Company unless the Covered Company enters into a written agreement with the FDIC and the subsidiary ILC containing eight commitments specified in the final rule and such other written agreements, commitments or restrictions as the FDIC deems appropriate, including, but not limited to, a contingency plan. - If multiple Covered Companies control the ILC, each Covered Company is required to execute a written agreement. - The FDIC has sole discretion to condition its grant of deposit insurance, issuance of a nonobjection to a change in control or approval of a merger on an individual who is a controlling shareholder of a Covered Company joining as a party to any required written agreement. - An individual who controls the parent company of an ILC would not be responsible for maintenance of the ILC's capital and liquidity, but may be asked by the FDIC to join as a party to the written agreements with the FDIC and therefore would be required to vote his or her shares or take appropriate action to cause the Covered Company to fulfill its obligations under the written agreements. - The eight commitments require the Covered Company to: - (1) Submit to the FDIC an initial listing of all of the Covered Company's subsidiaries and update that list annually; - (2) Consent to the examination by the FDIC of the Covered Company and each of its subsidiaries to permit the FDIC to assess compliance with the provisions of any written agreement, commitment or condition imposed; the FDIA or any other federal law for which the FDIC has specific enforcement jurisdiction against the Covered Company or subsidiary; and all relevant laws and regulations; - (3) Submit to the FDIC an annual report describing the Covered Company's operations and activities, in the form and manner prescribed by the FDIC, and such other reports as may be requested by the FDIC as to the Covered Company's: - financial condition: - systems for identifying, measuring, monitoring, and controlling financial and operational risks; - transactions with depository institution subsidiaries of the Covered Company; - systems for protecting the security, confidentiality and integrity of consumer and nonpublic personal information; and - compliance with applicable provisions of the FDIA and any other law or regulation. - (4) Maintain such records as the FDIC may deem necessary to assess the risks to the subsidiary ILC or to the Deposit Insurance Fund; - (5) Cause an independent audit of each subsidiary ILC to be performed annually;

-Davis Polk & Wardwell LLP
+Davis Polk & Wardwell LLP 2